 With no experience raising bees but armed with lessons from books and information from successful bee keepers, they tried their hand at keeping bees only to be unsuccessful for five years.
 Undaunted, they learned from their mistakes and made improvements and were thrilled to have three hives survive last winter.
 The colonies are doing well and going about their busy bee business of mostly foraging for pollen and nectar.
 Even baby bees help out cleaning the hive, nursing larva, and attending to the queen.
 Erin pointed out baby bees doing figure eights near the hive to practice flying.

-This is the first year that Erin has taken any honey from her hives.
-Her policy is not to take honey unless a hive has survived the winter and is doing well.
+This is the first year Erin has taken any honey from her hives.
+Her policy is not to harvest any honey unless a hive has survived the winter and is doing well.
 Selling honey is not part of the plan.
 At the garden party, I enjoyed a honey tasting test with three types of honey—store bought, some from a neighbor’s hives and from her own bees.
 The store bought honey was dark and thick and had a decided after-taste, while the harvested honey was lighter, thinner, and delicious.
 Bravo Lady Grantham’s and neighborhood bees.

 The bees head back to the hive before nightfall which is quite wonderful to witness.
 Erin timed her party so her guests could enjoy the very zen feeling of watching them fly home.
 Erin reads the bees activities and can tell how they’re feeling.
 She had brought an observation box of bees onto her shady deck so we guests could get a closer look.
 Later, when we toured her garden, Erin remembered the container and reported that the bees in the box and in the colony would all be unhappy if she didn’t put them back soon.